allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

 ```

 ### Groovy is functional
 Functional languages, although created in 1950s (Lisp), are getting popular again.
-More and more such
+More and more of such
 languages appear, like Clojure, Scala and our Groovy on JVM platform, Haskell and F# outside of it.
 In such languages functions are first-class citizens,
 what [Wikipedia](http://en.wikipedia.org/wiki/First-class_function) explains this way: